variant-inc/actions-octopus/README.md

         Channels: []

         Properties:
-          # Use Package if you need to run a script in a deploy package.
+          # Use Package if you need to run a script included in a deploy package.
           # Default: Package
           Octopus.Action.Script.ScriptSource: Package